rnapoles/trunk-qooxdoo-contrib-code/qooxdoo-contrib/jqxplot/README.txt

   This method is currently not used in the demo application.

-- Please refer to the licensing instructions of the included libraries if you intend to use them in your applications.

 - Please refer to the documentation of jqPlot for details on the various graph types, options, etc.